 Annual permit fees are charged for the connection of private alarm systems.
 There are penalties for false alarms.
-Residents who are considering the installation of an alarm system should contact the Chief of Police for installation and permit information.
+Residents who are considering the installation of an alarm system should contact the Police Department for installation and permit information.

 The legal drinking age in New Jersey is 21.
 It is unlawful to possess unsealed alcoholic beverage containers in any public place unless official permission has been granted.
 Retail consumption is restricted to the following hours: 7:00 a.m. to 2:00 a.m.
 Monday - Saturday; 12:00 noon to 2:00 a.m.
 Sundays.
 State law prohibits the consumption of an alcoholic beverage by either the driver or a passenger while in a motor vehicle.
 The possession of an unsealed alcoholic beverage in a motor vehicle is also prohibited.

 All dogs and cats that are at least 7 months old must be counted and licensed each year by the Borough of Florham Park as per Chapter 96 and Chapter 108 of the Code of Florham Park.
 Dog and cat licenses must be renewed by January 31st of each year.
 N.J. state law requires that all animals must show proof of a current rabies vaccination that is valid through November 1st of the licensing year in order to renew.
 There are no exceptions.
 For application and fee information, contact the Health Department at 973-410-5319.

 Florham Park animal control services are provided by Millburn and Livingston Animal Control.
 Please contact the Florham Park Police Department at (973) 377-2200, and they will contact animal control.
 All calls must go through the Florham Park Police Department.

 No registration is required.
 State Law requires all children 14 years and younger to wear a helmet.
 Report any missing bicycles to the Police Department.